Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Solution to Problem

+Similar to the feasible fixed values $\tilde{\bm{u}}$ and $\tilde{\bm{r}}$, which originate from the inner-convex approximation, $\beta_{b,k}^o$ and ${\chi}_{k}^o$ need to be updated iteratively.
+Thereby, to solve the resource management problem efficiently, a procedure that solves the convex problem \eqref{eq:Opt2} and updates all auxiliary variables, weights, and fixed values iteratively is implemented in Algorithm \ref{alg}.

-An efficient procedure to solve the resource allocation problem of the considered network is provided in Algorithm~\ref{alg}.
-Detailed steps for beamformer design and rate allocation are provided.
+In Algorithm~\ref{alg}, detailed steps for beamformer design and rate allocation are provided.
 Initially, the beamformers are computed to feasible values.
 This can be done using a \emph{random} initialization or by computing the maximum ratio transmitters.
 Subsequently, RSMA-related sets, i.e., $\mathcal{M}_k$, $\mathcal{I}_k$, $\mathcal{I}'_{i,k}$, and $\pi_k$, and thereafter, the clustering sets for private and common streams $\mathcal{K}_b^p$ and $\mathcal{K}_b^p$, are computed.
 Two steps are repeated until convergence: $(a)$ The auxiliary variables are updated according to \eqref{eq:ukp} and \eqref{eq:ukc}; $(b)$ Problem \eqref{eq:Opt2} is solved using CVX.
 Consider the following Lemma~\ref{lma_3} on the convergence of Algorithm~\ref{alg}.

 \begin{lemma} The iterative procedure in Algorithm~\ref{alg} yields the stationary solution $(\bm{w}^\star,\bm{r}^\star,\bm{u}^\star)$ to the l$_1$-norm relaxed version of problem \eqref{eq:Opt1}. \end{lemma} \begin{proof} With given Lemma \ref{lma_1}, the proof remains to show that the iterative procedure yields $(\bm{w}^\star,\bm{r}^\star,\bm{u}^\star,\bm{\gamma}^\star)$, a stationary solution to problem \eqref{eq:Opt3}.
 The steps in this proof are similar to the proof of \cite[Theorem 3]{8314727} and rely on the therein provided conditions of equivalent solution and equivalent objective.
 Algorithm \ref{alg} is a block coordinate descent algorithm for problem \eqref{eq:Opt2}, which is a convex problem.
 Therefore, such algorithm is guaranteed to converge to a stationary solution of problem \eqref{eq:Opt2}.
 Due to the definition of the auxiliary variables, equations \eqref{eq:qtp} and \eqref{eq:qtc} yield \eqref{eq:sinrp} and \eqref{eq:sinrc}, respectively, if and only if $({u}_{k}^p)^\star$ and $({u}_{i,k}^c)^\star$ are the optimal auxiliary variables of the stationary solution to \eqref{eq:Opt2}.
 As problems \eqref{eq:Opt3} and \eqref{eq:Opt2} share the same objective, and constraints \eqref{eq:qtp} and \eqref{eq:qtc} yield \eqref{eq:sinrp} and \eqref{eq:sinrc}, respectively, Algorithm \ref{alg} also converges to a stationary solution to problem \eqref{eq:Opt3}.
 This completes the proof. \end{proof}